This article contains some large scans/photos.

 Below is a closeup photo of the

 right rear plastic lens on my GT2.
+The right

-side of the lense DOES slightly
+side of the lens DOES slightly wrap around the sidecar body.
+Colors may be

 slightly off or less brilliant, due